Full width project banner image

 Choosing the right property manager for your Sunshine Coast investment

 Property management agencies may bring different levels of experience.
 The Sunshine Coast has major franchise brands and small boutique operators.
-The first thing to look at is whether they have a valid real estate agent licence, such as FAA Property (licence No. 4220395).
+One starting point is looking at whether they have a valid real estate agent licence, such as FAA Property (licence No. 4220395).

 It's useful to know where they're physically located.
 A locally-based business may provide faster response times.
 FAA Property is located at: